 - Register your baby for the census - A new baby is any child, under the age of 5, who is new to Independent School District 196.
 It is important for our future planning to get all children on our census files.
-In return, you will receive updates from the District 196 Early Childhood Family Services program and preschool screening information before kindergarten.
+In return, you will receive ongoing communication from District 196 regarding early learning programs and services to support you and your child prior to kindergarten.
 Please complete our census form online or call 651-423-7639 to complete the form over the phone.
 Thank you.

 Steps to registering for kindergarten

-NOTE: District 196 Community Education has several programs to help ease a child's transition into school by providing him/her with experiences that focus on helping your child to participate in group settings, follow rules and routines and become familiar with their elementary school.
-To find out more about these programs visit our District 196 Community Education School Readiness Preschool section.
-More information about early childhood learning opportunities can be found here.
+NOTE: District 196 has several programs to help ease a child's transition into school by providing him/her with experiences that focus on helping your child to participate in group settings, follow rules and routines and become familiar with school.
+To find out more about these programs visit District 196.

 - 4 Decide whether to enroll your child in a Magnet School - Three of the district's 18 elementary schools are magnet schools.
 All three magnet schools offer the standard district curriculum, but each one has a concentrated theme woven into the district's core curriculum.
 The three magnet schools are: